 }

-Because the compiler reads our files top-to-bottom, when it reaches line 3, it encounters a call to a function that has not been defined.
+Because the compiler reads our files top-to-bottom, when it reaches line 3, it encounters a call to a function that it’s not aware of.

 The easy solution we've been using has been to move Add